apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/hardware.md

 | 4 core+ | 8 GB+ | SAS | GbE | 1+ |

 > **Attention:**
-> - The above-recommended configuration is the minimum configuration for deploying DolphinScheduler.
-The higher configuration is strongly recommended for production environments.
+> - The above recommended configuration is the minimum configuration for deploying DolphinScheduler.
+Higher configuration is strongly recommended for production environments.
-> - The hard disk size configuration is recommended by more than 50GB.
-The system disk and data disk are separated.
+> - The recommended hard disk size is more than 50GB and separate the system disk and data disk.

 ## Network Requirements